TP-O/werewolf/README.md

 # Overview

-A template supports the most basic things for user - user, and user - group communicate in a **game client**.
+A template supports the most basic things for user - user, and user - group communicate in **game client**.
 The differences of this template from normal social platform chat mechanism are that room state will be reset if all the users connected to it have left and group messages are not archived anywhere.

 # Features